Girl Crush, House Espresso

 Girl Crush is our current coffee crush for espresso-based drinks, consider it the house espresso from the Girls Who Grind Coffee Clubhouse.
 Sometimes single-origin, sometimes a blend but always from incredible female producers and consistently delivering a perfectly balanced and full-bodied cup.

 A medium roast profile that creates a superb all-rounder that is sweet and silky smooth with subtle acidity making it an absolute dreamboat in both black and milk-based drinks with very little faff required to really bring her full flavour profile to light.
-We promise she'll be a crowd-pleaser, just like Lizzo.
+We promise she'll be a crowd-pleaser.

 Hey!
 Want a super simple, fuss-free brew recipe for this coffee?
 Click here to read our basic brew guides, we recommend either the French Press and Espresso recipes for this coffee.